-The author wishes to acknowledge the contributions of the following in preparing this paper: David P. Hamm, Jr., William H. Hornberger, Michael L. Laussade, Shakeeb U. Mir, Steven D. Moore and Monica L. Pace of Jackson Walker L.L.P.
+The author wishes to acknowledge the contributions of the following in preparing this paper: William H. Hornberger, Richard D. Iannelli, Steven D. Moore, Monica L. Pace and Bradley L. Whitlock of Jackson Walker L.L.P., and Carmen Flores and Lorna Wassdorf of the Office of the Secretary of State of Texas.